MisterDA/ocaml-platform/docs/manual.rst

 Open as **administrator** a ``cmd.exe``, and ``cd`` to this directory.

-If you’re using MSVC and have installed Visual Studio in a non-standard location, or are using an edition other than VS 2019, then set the `VSINSTALLDIR` variable to the installation location (by default, ``C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\``).

 Then, tune the environment variables:

 .. code:: bat

    @rem Any git ref will work
-   @rem To select a custom repo, edit the URLs in windows/install.cmd set OCAML_VERSION=4.10.0 set OPAM_VERSION=2.1.0-alpha
+   @rem To select a custom Opam repo, edit the URLs in windows/install.cmd set OCAML_VERSION=4.10.0 set OPAM_VERSION=2.1.0-alpha